 Still, we wanted to do more to help the people who’d entrusted us with their stories.
 We also felt our donors wanted to support projects that directly benefited the people whose stories had so moved them.

 And so F2F evolved into a charity that uses its documentary experiences to reveal local economic, cultural, and societal realities, and then build on-the-ground programs that local communities take ownership of.
 In 2006, we moved our focus to Malawi, and added Cambodia in 2007; both places are among the most impoverished, disease-stricken countries in their respective areas.
 We believe that working in these similar yet very different nations informs our programming in ways that can be unique and forward-thinking.
 We bring together the best of our experiences in both countries to come up with programs that often challenge established methods of charity.

 The Face-to-Face Project is headquartered in New York City with in-country operations in Malawi and Cambodia.
 The Face-to-Face Project, Malawi office is located in Lilongwe.
-In Cambodia, The Face-to-Face Project partners with Salvation Centre Cambodia, whose main office is located in Phnom Penh.
+In Cambodia, The Face-to-Face Project partners with Sustainable Cambodia.

 KEN WONG is the Founder and Executive Director of The Face-to-Face Project, which he started in 2004.
 He previously worked as a documentary photographer and production manager of art books at Little, Brown & Company, Princeton University Press, and Yale University Press.
 Originally from Oberlin, Ohio, he is a graduate of Colby College in Waterville, Maine.

 In Cambodia F2F works with local partner organization, Sustainable Cambodia.
 Sustainable Cambodia (SC) works with the families of rural Cambodian villages to help them achieve sustainability and self-sufficiency through wells, irrigation systems, schools, training and empowerment.